greg2705/Bot-Showdown/README.md

 # Bot-Showdown
-A IA for pokemon showdown.com
+A bot for pokemon showdown.com.

+The bot play random move for now.